Kathy Griffin Slams ‘Complicit’ Melania Trump For Child Separation Statement

 “Didn’t #FLOTUS also break the law entering the country illegally?”

-A quick scan of Griffin’s Twitter reveals the comedian does not regret or back-down from her profane-laced slap against Melania.
+A quick scan of Griffin’s Twitter account reveals the comedian does not regret or back-down from her profane-laced slap against Melania.
 In fact, she has very actively re-tweeted several media outlets who have reported on her statement on Twitter.

-She also has actively replied to some who have supported and criticized her for what she had to say in regards to Melania Trump’s statement on the children being separated by their parents because of the current immigration policies.
+She also has actively replied to both supporters and criticizers on what she had to say in regards to Melania Trump’s statement on the children being separated by their parents because of the current immigration policies.

-Sixth Secretary of DHS Kirstjen Nielsen took to Twitter as well to voice her own thoughts and opinion on the children separation controversy which was that the U.S. government did not have a policy on separating children from parents at the border.
+Sixth Secretary of DHS Kirstjen Nielsen took to Twitter as well to voice her own thoughts and opinion on the children separation controversy.

 “We do not have a policy of separating families at the border.
 Period.”

 Griffin replied to the statement calling Nielsen a “liar.”
 In several other tweets, Nielsen claimed that DHS takes the safety of minors in custody very seriously.
-She noted that often times a child is separated from a parent – or guardian – for their own safety.
+She noted that oftentimes a child is separated from a parent – or guardian – for their own safety.

 DHS takes very seriously its duty to protect minors in our temporary custody from gangs, traffickers, criminals and abuse.